cronenberg64/my_portfolio/README.md

 # Jonathan Setiawan - Portfolio

-A modern, responsive portfolio website showcasing Jonathan Setiawan's work as a student and aspiring developer.
+A modern, responsive portfolio website using three.js showcasing my portfolio as a student and aspiring developer.

 ## Features